 Obviously we are prepared to occasionally change the P/O and reference on a service if you need, especially if you have made a mistake.
 However, we do not accommodate a different P/O on each monthly bill - the P/O is to apply to the ongoing service.

 Customers with end of following month credit terms will, by default, have batch billing.
-This means that we will try and ensure we only invoice you once each period.
+This means that we will try and ensure we only invoice you once each period (per P/O).
 One off charges will normally be issued as a proforma invoice on your account (not normally sent to you, but visible on the accounts web pages).
-These are then included on you regular invoice with other regular service charges.
+These are then included on your regular invoice with other regular service charges.
 Many customers with complex payment systems find one bill per period useful.
 However, we cannot guarantee only one invoice per period.
 You can have this turned off on your account if you prefer.
 Customers with batch billing and longer than a monthly period (e.g. quarterly) can receive an interim monthly invoice if there are new services or additional charges due rather than these being delayed for more than a month.
 Some services may result in interim bills where charges are accumulating significantly (e.g. call charges).
 If you have selected different purchase orders for services they will result in multiple invoices as each invoice quotes only one purchase order reference.

-For regular periodic bills, customers with end of following month credit terms are billed one day before the start of the period (i.e. the last day of the previous month for monthly/quarterly billing).
+For regular periodic bills, customers with end of following month credit terms are normally billed one day before the start of the period (i.e. the last day of the previous month for monthly/quarterly billing).
 This means payment is due within 28 to 31 days depending on the length of the following month.
 This makes this credit option almost the same as 30 day terms, or possibly even worse in some cases, but is specifically designed to work with companies payment systems that expect to batch all invoices by the month and pay the following month.
 If you need variations on this, please ask.

 Some customers on quarterly or annual billing with 30 day credit terms fail to pay within the 30 days.
 If customers persistently pay late in such cases we may change your account to split billing.
 This means your quarterly bill or annual bill will become 3 or 4 invoices - one for each month or quarter.
 They are issued on the same day with the same payment terms at the start of the period, and can be paid by one payment - so they are equivalent to once invoice for the quarter of year.
 Of course, if you would prefer your bills to be split by month like this we can set this up on any account, or change you to monthly billing if you prefer.
 Each bill incurs commercial late payment penalties independently.

 Credit terms are there to allow you time to send us payment.
 They are not an interest free loan with every invoice.
 We understand that many companies have complex and time consuming processes for approving invoices and sending payment - hence allowing the time to pay.